-R. Scott Lunsford is a retired Asheville Police Sergeant with more than 33 years of public service working as a Detective then a supervisor in the youth services and sexual assault unit.
+R. Scott Lunsford is a retired Asheville Police Sergeant with over 33 years of public service working as a Detective and then a supervisor in the youth services and sexual assault unit.
 He also served as a uniformed supervisor in the department’s School Resource Officers Unit, was a patrol forensic tech, patrol officer, and West District patrol supervisor.

 Lunsford has been recognized in the Congressional Record for his work with the Navy’s Youth Sea Cadet Program in Asheville, awarded the Order of the Long Leaf Pine by the Governor of North Carolina, and given a commission as a Kentucky Colonial by the Governor of Kentucky for his Law Enforcement work.

-He served as a member of the police department’s Hostage Negotiation Team and a Critical Incident Response team member.
-Ret.
+He served as a member of the police department’s Hostage Negotiation Team and a Critical Incident Response Team member—additionally, Ret.
 Sergeant Lunsford has testified in other jurisdictions and states on the information he has obtained and observed in his work.

-Unable to stay retired long, Lunsford works as a School Resource Officer for the Madison Co.
-N.C.
-Sheriff's Office, working in Madison Co.
-Elementary Schools to give back to the schools and community he grew up in.
-Lunsford has worked directly with young people as well as adults and educators as a Law Enforcement Officer.
+Unable to stay retired long, Lunsford works as a School Resource Officer to give back to the schools and community he grew up in.
+In addition, Lunsford has worked directly with young people, adults, and educators as a Law Enforcement Officer.